 - Click your profile photo

-You create your Asana password at sign up.
-If you signed up with your Google Account, you do not have an Asana password, but you can make one by resetting your password.
+You create your Asana password when you sign up.
+If you signed up with your Google account, you do not have an Asana password, but you can make one by using the Forgot your password? link.

 If you forgot your password or want to change it, you can reset your password from the login page.